Hair (musical): 2000s and 2010s

-For three nights in September 2007, Joe's Pub and the Public Theater presented a 40th anniversary production of Hair at the Delacorte Theater in Central Park.
-This concert version, directed by Diane Paulus, featured Jonathan Groff as Claude and Galt MacDermot on stage on the keyboards.
-The cast also included Karen Olivo as Sheila and Will Swenson as Berger.
-Actors from the original Broadway production joined the cast on stage during the encore of "Let the Sun Shine In."
-Demand for the show was overwhelming, as long lines and overnight waits for tickets far exceeded that for other Delacorte productions such as Mother Courage and Her Children starring Meryl Streep and Kevin Kline.

-Nine months later, The Public Theater presented a fully staged production of Hair at the Delacorte in a limited run from July 22, 2008, to September 14, 2008.
+For three nights in September 2007, Joe's Pub and the Public Theater presented a 40th-anniversary production at the Delacorte Theater in Central Park.
+This concert version, directed by Diane Paulus, featured MacDermot on keyboards and starred Jonathan Groff as Claude, Karen Olivo as Sheila and Will Swenson as Berger.
+Actors from the original Broadway production joined the cast onstage during the encore of "Let the Sun Shine In".
+Demand for the show was extraordinary.
+The Public presented a fully staged production of Hair at the Delacorte from July to September 2008.
 Paulus again directed, with choreography by Karole Armitage.
-Groff and Swenson returned as Claude and Berger, together with others from the concert cast.
+Groff and Swenson returned as Claude and Berger, with others from the concert cast.
 Caren Lyn Manuel played Sheila, and Christopher J. Hanke replaced Groff as Claude on August 17.
-Reviews were generally positive, with Ben Brantley of The New York Times writing that "this production establishes the show as more than a vivacious period piece.
-Hair, it seems, has deeper roots than anyone remembered".
+Reviews were generally positive, with Ben Brantley of The New York Times writing, "this production establishes the show as more than a vivacious period piece".
 Time magazine wrote: "Hair ... has been reinvigorated and reclaimed as one of the great milestones in musical-theatre history. ...
 Today Hair seems, if anything, more daring than ever."